 Call or write to the credit provider and raise your dispute.
 You need to give reasons as to why the listing is misleading or wrong.
 The credit provider has 30 days to respond.

 - You do not owe the debt listed.
 For example, someone used your stolen ID and obtained a loan.
 Write giving details of what happened and a copy of your report to the police.

 - The loan was not overdue for 60 days or you were not notified of the default.
 For example, you missed one payment on your loan and caught up and you were never 60 days in default.
 In this case you would send copies of your account statements as evidence.

 - The amount of the debt listed is incorrect.
 Write giving evidence (for example, account statements or copies of letters from the lender and reasons why the amount is wrong.)

-- The debt is very old and statute barred.
-See Factsheet: Recovery of old debts
+- The debt is very old and statute barred: see our Recovery of old debts factsheet

 - The same overdue account has been listed twice.
 For example, your account was listed as overdue.
 You went overseas and had forgotten about the debt.
 A debt collector is now pursuing the debt and the default has been listed again.